directus/directus/docs/guides/extensions/interfaces-radio-selector-icons.md

 </div>
 ```

-Inside the `div`, add a hidden `input` field which will bind to the the selected value.
+Inside the `div`, add a hidden `input` field which will bind to the selected value.

 ```html
 <input